 - Social security for the unemployed

-The aim of the Finnish social security system is to ensure basic security for everyone in all situations of life.
-Social security can be divided into income security and social and health services.
+The aim of the Finnish social security system is to ensure basic security for everyone in all situations in life.
+Social security can be divided into social insurance and social and health services.

-Income security consists of statutory social insurance and supplementary support and assistance.
+There is both statutory social insurance and supplementary allowances and assistant.

-Social insurance, on the other hand, refers to statutory measures taken to secure the subsistence of the individual through insurance.
-Social insurance consists of:
+Social insurance refers to statutory measures taken to secure the livelihood of an individual through insurance.
+Social insurance are: